ckarageorgkaneen/mouse2afc/User-Guide.md

 libGL error: failed to load driver: swrast
 ```

-For detailed intructions how everything works at the [PyBpod Website](https://pybpod.readthedocs.io/en/v1.8.1/getting-started/basic-usage.html).
-There are many features PyBpod has but we will not be using them.
+For detailed intructions how everything works go to the [PyBpod Website](https://pybpod.readthedocs.io/en/v1.8.1/getting-started/basic-usage.html).
+There are many features PyBpod offers but we will not be using them.
 This doc will have the basics on how to get the protocol up and running.

 2. In the upper left corner, select `New`
 ![image](https://github.com/HenryJFlynn/mouse2afc/assets/130571023/b9db7442-3b70-4379-811c-b6fbd115b53c)